gamesover/load-github/README.md

 ### Known Issues ###
 * css styles are not perfect
-* date format is better to be handled by `moment` lib
 * react form is better to be handled by `redux-form` package

 ### Contribution guidelines ###